Alternative Provision

 The Essex Local Offer Alternative Provisions list provides a directory of approved provisions.
 These settings have at least met the minimum standards set by Essex County Council.

-How can I request Alternative Provision for my child?
+Can I request Alternative Provision for my child?

 In the first instance, you should speak to your child's school and discuss options with all professionals involved.
 You can discuss the option of alternative provision and take a look through the Essex Alternative Education Directory

-We would encourage you to fully explore all the available options with the school and local authority professionals involved but if you are unsuccessful with these conversations, Ipsea provide a template letter for parents wishing to request for alternative provision Getting temporary education put in place
+If you have contacted the local authority directly but experience any difficulties with your request, IPSEA provide a template letter for parents to request alternative provision Getting temporary education put in place

 Does the Section 19 duty apply to children if they are not on a school roll?